mehulagg/gitlab/doc/api/repositories.md

 If `from` is unspecified and no tag to use is found, the API produces an error.
 To solve such an error, you must explicitly specify a value for the `from` attribute.

+If `to` is unspecified, the API uses the last commit on the branch specified in the `branch` attribute.

 ### How it works